Betterment SRI Portfolio Strategy

 - V. Should we expect any difference in an SRI portfolio’s performance?

-In today’s market, there are many challenges to address when building a socially responsible investing (SRI) portfolio.
-The most significant of these challenges: SRI is still an emerging field, and its growing demand is a relatively recent phenomenon.
+In today’s market, there are many challenges to address when building an SRI portfolio.
+One of the most significant of these challenges: SRI is still an emerging field, and its growing demand is a relatively recent phenomenon.